I wanted to start by saying, I was driving with a friend who happens to have sold many products door to door.

 Before you start thinking about all your buddies, your crew, or your squad that you think you can set up these appointments for, Vector has rules regarding the people they want you to make appointments for.

 The people they want you to set these appointments for are people who are married, at least 30, and working on a permanent basis.
 The presentation must be demonstrated to the employed spouse.

 Once a full presentation is done, you must submit your presentation report to the office manager for tracking purposes.

 I brought up math because your time is money.
 We all have the same amount of time and that is 24 hours a day 7 days a week.

-Then you have to make the time to contact these qualified candidates to set up these appointments.
+Then you have to take the time to contact these qualified candidates to set up these appointments.

-Not only that, you have to drive or find transportation to get to the location to make the presentation.
+Not only that, but you also have to drive or find transportation to get to the location to make the presentation.

 If you are able to achieve that goal, now you’d spend your time demonstrating the knives to your potential sale.

 Let say they didn’t purchase these knives.
 Now you have to drive back home, write a report about your presentation.